aponder-xu/aponder-xu/source/_posts/doctrine2-tutorial.md

 }
 ```

 You use Doctrine’s ArrayCollections in your Doctrine models, rather than plain PHP arrays, so that Doctrine can watch what happens with them and act appropriately.
-Note that if you dump your entities, you’ll see a “PersistentCollection” in place of your ArrayCollection, which is just an internal Doctrine class with the same interface.
+Note that if you dump your entities, you’ll see a "PersistentCollection" in place of your ArrayCollection, which is just an internal Doctrine class with the same interface.

 > Lazy load proxies always contain an instance of Doctrine’s EntityManager and all its dependencies.
 Therefore a `var_dump()` will possibly dump a very large recursive structure which is impossible to render and read.
 You have to use **`Doctrine\Common\Util\Debug::dump()`** to restrict the dumping to a human readable level.
 Additionally you should be aware that dumping the EntityManager to a Browser may take several minutes, and the `Debug::dump()` method just ignores any occurrences of it in Proxy instances.